shuvam-koirala/Flutter-Apps/readme.md

-This repository contains links of all the example of ui-cloned apps created using flutter and dart.
+This repository contains links of all the example apps created using flutter and dart.
 <h1> UI-Cloned Apps (Source Codes)</h1>